 The essential emphasis of this course is on the changing role of financial management and how to maximize the firm value.
 The course aims to cover the basics required to understand concepts and advance courses in finance.
 The essence of this course is on the principles of contemporary corporate finance and its management.
 It accentuates the imperative concepts and techniques required for financial decision-making.
-Prerequisite: BUSS 102 office and industry tasks.
+Prerequisite: BUSS 102

+BUSS 106 Business and Information Technology (3 crs)

+This course introduces the application of Information and communication technology to support business activities.
+It establishes role of information technology and communication technology (ICT) as an Important Component in Modern Business World.
+Technically, it focuses Understanding different hardware, Software, Tool, Techniques and Process required that facilitates the office and industry tasks.
 It includes creating and store of business documents using word processing, Use of spreadsheets to collect, compile and analyze business data, creation of effective Presentation.
 It also creates awareness about emerging and current Trends in Information Technology.
 Prerequisite: BUSS 101&FPT102B

-BUSS 106 Business and Information Technology

-This course introduces the application of Information and communication technology to support business activities.
-It establishes role of information technology and communication technology (ICT) as an Important Component in Modern Business World.
-Technically, it focuses Understanding different hardware, Software, Tool, Techniques and Process required that facilitates the